Chart Color Schemes

 Orchard Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Orchard Hills' dwelling structure, as assessed in the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 77.4% houses and 22.6% other dwellings.
+Orchard Hills' dwelling structure, as per the latest Census data, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other').
+This compares to Sydney metro's 77.4% houses and 22.6% other dwellings.
 Home ownership in Orchard Hills stood at 60.2%, with mortgaged dwellings at 25.7% and rented ones at 14.1%.
-The median monthly mortgage repayment was $2,550, surpassing Sydney metro's average of $2,167.
-The median weekly rent in Orchard Hills was $450, higher than Sydney metro's figure of $400.
-Nationally, Orchard Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,550, higher than Sydney metro's average of $2,167.
+Median weekly rent in Orchard Hills was $450, compared to Sydney metro's $400.
+Nationally, Orchard Hills' mortgage repayments were significantly higher at $2,550 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing